Dr Ramsey Affifi

 I am particularly interested in working with students interested in the following areas (please see my publications to get a better sense of some of the stuff I have recently worked on):

-1) studies into philosophical or conceptual aspects of learning for sustainability, learning outdoors, human-nature interactions, and biology education (including understanding and critiquing biotechnologies),
+1) studies into philosophical or conceptual aspects of science and STEAM education, learning for sustainability, learning outdoors, human-nature interactions, and critical technology education,

 2) approaches and theory to learning philosophy outdoors,